Tennessee vs. Ohio State Women's Basketball Predictions & Picks - December 3

 Tennessee Schedule Analysis

-- On November 25 against the Oklahoma Sooners, who rank inside the top 50 (No. 39) in our computer rankings, the Volunteers secured their signature win of the season, a 76-73 victory at a neutral site.
+- The Volunteers' best victory of the season came against the Oklahoma Sooners, a top 50 team (No. 39), according to our computer rankings.
+The Volunteers registered the 76-73 neutral-site win on November 25.

-- When facing Quadrant 1 opponents, the Volunteers are 1-3 (.250%) -- tied for the 15th-most victories, but also tied for the sixth-most defeats.
+- The Volunteers have one Quadrant 1 win, tied for the 15th-most in the country.
+But they also have three Quadrant 1 losses, tied for the sixth-most.

 Get tickets for any college basketball game this season at Ticketmaster!